"The

 Although Iraqi security forces took the lead in military operations in 2009 which has resulted in a dramatic decrease in sectarian violence, hundreds are still killed every month by sectarian groups wishing to destabilize the country's vulnerable government for their own advantage.

-Ali Akbar Salehi, Foreign Minister from Iran says Iran and Iraq
+Ali Akbar Salehi, Foreign Minister from Iran says Iran and Iraq are 'two branches of the same tree' |

 By facilitating the weakening of the Iraq government, Iran could wield it's power to assert influence over the country, possibly even subjugating it to it's will.
 As a result of these fears, American officials have suggested leaving a small portion of American forces to maintain stability to fend off Iranian influence.
 This call has been unheeded, as all troops under Bush's Status of Force's Agreement whether combative or defensive are to withdraw from the country by December 31, 2011.
 This dilemma comes at a crucial tipping point in Iraq's future and there is no room for error.